youtube/cobalt/cobalt/site/docs/reference/starboard/modules/13/drm.md

 a previous call is called.
 Note that this function should only be called after `SbDrmIsServerCertificateUpdatable` is called first and returned true.

 `drm_system`: The DRM system whose server certificate is being updated.
-`ticket`: The opaque ID that allows to distinguish callbacks from multiple concurrent calls to SbDrmUpdateServerCertificate(), which will be passed to `server_certificate_updated_callback` as-is.
+Must not be `kSbDrmSystemInvalid`. `ticket`: The opaque ID that allows to distinguish callbacks from multiple concurrent calls to SbDrmUpdateServerCertificate(), which will be passed to `server_certificate_updated_callback` as-is.
 It is the responsibility of the caller to establish ticket uniqueness, issuing multiple requests with the same ticket may result in undefined behavior.
 The value `kSbDrmTicketInvalid` must not be used. `certificate`: Pointer to the server certificate data.
-`certificate_size`: Size of the server certificate data.
+Must not be NULL. `certificate_size`: Size of the server certificate data.

 #### Declaration ####